AriFordsham/GHCWiki/building/preparation/windows.md

 Modify the above according to where you installed Git and Python.
 The Haskell platform installer should have already done the work needed to make GHC available on the path.

+1. **Launch the shell** by starting the 'MinGW Shell' which should be in your start menu.

-1. You should now have a working environment for getting the source for GHC and building it!
+You should now have a working environment for getting the source for GHC and building it!

 ## Disable realtime virus-scanning for your build